mpcs-cc/info/remote-file-editing.md

 ---
 layout: page
-title: "Remote File Editing with Sublime"
+title: "Remote File Editing"
 ---

+# Remote File Editing with Sublime

 ***Very , Very, VERY IMPORTANT WARNING: If you use VS Code as your editor/IDE you will run into major issues in this class that we cannot resolve.
 The issue is that VS Code does not behave nicely when editing files on a remote machine, which you will need to do in almost every assignment.
 For this reason, I very strongly recommend you use a different editor (like Sublime).
 See below for details.***